dami82/mutSignatures/README.md

 - I/O: accepts multiple types of input data (VCF, MAF), is compatible with non-human genomes, and supports the analysis of non-standard mutation types, such as tetra-nucleotide mutation types.

+### Important differences with previous versions

+- the latest version of `mutSignatures` (available here on *GitHub*) fixes a known compatibility issue between older versions of `mutSignatures` and more recent versions of BSgenome objects.
+If you get an **error** while running the `attachContext()` function, please re-install the latest version of `mutSignatures` (from GitHub) and try again!

+- compared to mutSignatures version 1.3.1-7, the latest `mutSignature` version replaced the `plot()` method with the `msigPlot()` method.
+Please, make sure to use `mutSignatures::msigPlot()` to build plots (as shown in the vignette attached to the package) especially when reproducing examples from older vignettes.
+Thanks!

 ### Links